How to Become a Peer Recovery Specialist

 It’s not strictly necessary to earn national professional certification as a certified peer support specialist.
 On the other hand, it’s a great way to both hone your expertise and stand out among your peers for going the extra mile.

-Professional certification is different than the state certification you will already have earned simply to become a peer support specialist in the first place.
-The state credentialing process gives you the approval you need to actively practice and bill for peer counseling services.
-A national certification is a higher bar, looking at your validated experience, expertise, and knowledge to show employers and clients you are on top of your game.
+Professional certification is different than the state certification you’ll already have earned to become a peer support specialist in the first place.
+The state credentialing process gives you the approval you need to practice and bill for peer counseling services actively.
+A national certification is a higher bar, evaluating your validated experience, expertise, and knowledge to show employers and clients that you are on top of your game.

 You will also find peer support specialist certification online that is aimed at mental health peer counselors rather than peer recovery specialists in substance abuse.